 - 1. Enter the Dell PERC 9 Configuration Utility.
 See Navigating to PERC 9 Configuration Utility. - 2.
-Click Configuration Management \rightarrow Clear Configuration. - 3.
-Click OK.

-A screen is displayed asking if you are sure you want to perform the operation.
+Click Configuration Management > Clear Configuration. - 3.
+Click OK. - A screen is displayed asking if you are sure you want to perform the operation. - 4.
+Click Yes to continue.